AdrielFF/poke-shop/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/AdrielFF/poke-shop)

-`Poke-Shop` is a study project to learn redux using pokemon api to make a virtual store
+`Pokédex` is a study project to learn redux using pokemon api to make a web pokédex.

 # Installation